AlexBob-java/rag-local-llm/README.md

 ---

 ## 🧩 How It Works

-1. **Chunking**
-   - Split the codebase into small chunks.
-   - Try JSON format first.
+1. **Chunking (DeepSeek-Coder 6.7B via Ollama)**
+   - Source files (`.java`, `.kt`) are passed to **DeepSeek-Coder 6.7B**.
+   - LLM analyzes the file and splits it into semantic parts (functions, classes, endpoints, helpers, tests).
+   - Each part is returned as JSON with fields:
+     - `name`: semantic unit (class/method/etc.)
+     - `type`: function, class, endpoint, config, test, etc.
+     - `content`: code snippet
-   - If JSON is invalid → fallback to plain text.
+   - If JSON is invalid → fallback to plain text chunk.
-   - Both are stored in FAISS.
+   - Both semantic chunks and full-class chunks are saved.

-2. **Embedding & Indexing**
+2. **Embedding & Indexing (BAAI/bge-large-en-v1.5)**
-   - Each chunk is embedded with `bge-large-en`.
+   - Each chunk (semantic + full-class) is embedded using `BAAI/bge-large-en-v1.5`.
-   - Stored in FAISS for fast retrieval.
+   - Embeddings are stored in **FAISS** for efficient vector search.

-3. **Query Flow**
+3. **Query Flow (DeepSeek-Coder 6.7B again)**
    - User asks a question in the chat.
-   - Retriever pulls top-k relevant code snippets.
+   - **Retriever** finds top-k relevant chunks and their metadata.
-   - LLM combines them with a custom prompt → produces an answer.
+   - **DeepSeek-Coder 6.7B** takes these chunks, applies a custom prompt, and generates a natural language answer.

 4. **UI**
    - Clean chat interface with history.